-A large window with two main pieces, one dedicated to Saint Mark and the other to Saint George.
+A large stained glass window with two main sections, one dedicated to Saint Mark and the other to Saint George.
 Above both is a tiny window with a golden cross on a red background.
-At the top of each pane is a flower - a waratah for St Mark and a poppy with St George.
+At the top of each of the main sections is a flower, a waratah for St Mark and a poppy for St George.
 Immediately beneath each flowers is a scroll bearing a scripture verse.
-At the very base of the windows is the main inscription.
+At the very bottom of the windows is the main inscription.

 Help us record history by adding to its record.